-Primer bulb: If the machine is fitted with an air purge (A): Press the air purge repeatedly until fuel begins to fill the bulb.
-The bulb need not be completely filled.
+Air purge (B): Press the air purge repeatedly until fuel begins to fill the bulb.
+The bulb need not be completely filled starting the machine.

-Decompression valve: If the machine is fitted with a decompression valve (B): Press the valve to reduce the pressure in the cylinder and make starting easier.
-You should always use the decompression valve when starting the machine.
 Once the machine has started the valve will automatically return to its original setting.

+Decompression valve (C): Press the valve to reduce the pressure in the cylinder and make starting easier.
+You should always use the decompression valve when